 Happy Grandparents Day (it’s actually tomorrow!) to all the grandparents in our lives.
 We cherish you!

 Local grandparents is not something that every family is lucky or fortunate enough to have.
 Many of us live states away…countries away from our extended families and even face the challenge of being in different timezones.
+Even if your grandparents do live locally, you may find it hard to visit them as regularly as you would like as some of them may live in a senior living community similar to La Posada and you may find it hard to see them during their busy schedules.
 So how do we help our kids keep up consistent contact with ‘long-distance’ grandparents?
 Check out some of the ways we are helping our little ones stay connected with their grandparents.

 With Ayven having one set of grandparents living in Virginia and the other in Arizona, me working full time, and Ayven having a ton of activities after a full day of school, it’s very challenging to find the time to incorporate them into our day to day lives.
 But I managed to come up with a few ideas which I have incorporated into our routine that has done wonders for his relationship with all of his grandparents.
 We always have Skype and FaceTime but we don’t always have time to set up the computer and chat for 20 minutes and that’s assuming he is in a good mood..so here are a few ideas that we do.